element36-io/hyperfridge-r0/README.md

 - [excerpt from Risc0 workshop at ZK HACK III][zkhack-iii].

-## Quick Start with Rust
+## Development Environment

 First, make sure [rustup] is installed.
 The [`rust-toolchain.toml`][rust-toolchain] file will be used by `cargo` to automatically install the correct version.
-To build all methods and execute the method within the zkVM, run the following
+To build and execute a quick integration test, use:
-command:

 ```bash
 RISC0_DEV_MODE=1 cargo test
 ```

+This will create a STARK based on the provided test data.
+Check out [our testing guide](docs/INSTRUCTIONS.md) to run test and play with test data.
+Note that `cargo test` will not invoke tests in `methods/guest` due to the architecture of Risc-Zero framework - see testing guide how to run tests for the poofer.

-To use it with your bank data, you will need to run a component, which connects with our banking backend and then prepare the input for the Hyperfridge zkVM component.
+To use this crate with your owen bank data, you will need to run a component, which connects with our banking backend and then prepare the input for the Hyperfridge zkVM component.
 You can use the [ebics-java-client][ebics-java-client], but any Ebics client will do, as long as you get access to the XML files which are exchanged between your client and the banking server.

-Check out [out testing guide](docs/INSTRUCTIONS.md) to run test and play with test data.

-Open documentation by:
+Open documentation in any module by:

 ```bash
 cargo doc --no-deps --open